Wednesday, October 11, 2023

 The partial solar eclipse of Wednesday, Aug.
 6, 2510, will close Saros solar series 134.
 This Northern Hemisphere event will take place in northeastern North America and will include northeastern Canada and southern Greenland.

-Annular solar eclipse of Monday, July 8, 1861, opened Saros 134 cycle's set of annular eclipses and numbered as 35th in the cycle's 71-member lineup: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+Annular solar eclipse of Monday, July 8, 1861, opened Saros 134 cycle's set of annular eclipses and numbered as 35th in the cycle's 71-member lineup: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 Numbering as 35 in the 71-member Saros 134 cycle, the annular solar eclipse of Monday, July 8, 1861, opened the set of 30 annular solar eclipses to which the Saturday, Oct.
 14, 2023, belongs.
 The path of annularity's trek across the eastern Indian Ocean and the northern and southern Pacific Ocean availed visibility to Indonesia, Malaysia and the Philippines.
 The eclipse's partial portion extended southward to much of Australia, New Zealand and the Southern Ocean and northward through southeastern Asia to East Asia.

 Annular solar eclipse of Monday, Oct.
 3, 2005, preceded the Saturday, Oct.
-14, 2023, eclipse as the ninth member in Saros 134 cycle's annnular set and numbered as 43rd in the cycle's 71-member lineup: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+14, 2023, eclipse as the ninth member in Saros 134 cycle's annnular set and numbered as 43rd in the cycle's 71-member lineup: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 An annular eclipse on Monday, Oct.
 3, 2005, preceded the October 2023 annular eclipse as the set's ninth member and as 43rd in the lineup of 71 solar eclipses in Saros 134.
 The path of annularity in October 2005 commenced in the North Atlantic Ocean, traversed the northwestern to central Iberian Peninsula, crossed the western Mediterranean Sea, journeyed from North to East Africa via Algeria, Tunisia, Libya, Chad, Sudan, Ethiopia, Kenya and Somalia, and ended in the southern Indian Ocean.
 The path of partiality's northern perimeter stretched from the Arctic Ocean across western Russia into Central and East Asia.
 Its southern border spanned the North Atlantic Ocean to the southeastern Atlantic Ocean, crossing Southern Africa at southern Namibia and South Africa's Northern Cape and East Cape provinces to finish in the southern Indian Ocean.

 Annular solar eclipse of Friday, Oct.
 25, 2041, succeeds the Saturday, Oct.
-14, 2023, eclipse as the 11th member in Saros 134 cycle's annnular set and numbers as 45th in the cycle's 71-member lineup: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+14, 2023, eclipse as the 11th member in Saros 134 cycle's annnular set and numbers as 45th in the cycle's 71-member lineup: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 An annular eclipse on Friday, Oct.
 25, 2041, succeeds the Saturday, Oct.
 14, 2023 annular eclipse as the annular set's 11th member as 45th in the Saros 134 lineup.
 The path of annularity in October 2041 begins in the Northern Hemisphere in East Asia's Mongolia, passes through China and North Korea, treks across the Sea of Japan and central Japan to traverse the North Pacific Ocean and dip into the Southern Hemisphere's South Pacific Ocean before ending in the Pacific Ocean's equatorial waters.
 The event's path of partiality establishes its northern perimeter across western Alaska and its wider southern reach from the northeastern Indian Ocean southeastward across portions of continental and maritime Southeast Asia, the South China Sea, northeastern Australia's Queensland to its end in the South Pacific Ocean.

-Annular solar eclipse of Monday, May 21, 2384, closes Saros 134 cycle's 30-member annular set and numbers as the 64th member in the cycle's 71-member lineup: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus, via NASA Eclipse Web Site
+Annular solar eclipse of Monday, May 21, 2384, closes Saros 134 cycle's 30-member annular set and numbers as the 64th member in the cycle's 71-member lineup: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment: Eclipse predictions by Fred Espenak (NASA’s GSFC) and Jean Meeus," via NASA Eclipse Web Site

 An annular eclipse on Monday, May 21, 2384, closes the Saros 134 cycle's annular set as its 30th member and as the cycle's 64th event.
 The Northern Hemisphere event favors the Arctic Ocean and extends its southern perimeter from the northwestern Indian Ocean across portions of South and East Asia to the North Pacific Ocean.